Evergreen Oral and Maxillofacial Surgery

 Outlined below are several different types of bone grafts:

 In the case of a simple, single lost tooth, the ideal course of action is to not lose excess bone.
 In this process, sterile, demineralized human bone granules are packed into the tooth socket immediately after tooth extraction.
 This procedure is very simple and does not add anything to your recovery time.
 Over the next several weeks, your own bone will fill the tooth socket and preserve the bone height enough for you to have the area restored.

 If a tooth was removed a long time ago, there is likely to already be some bone loss impeding the restoration of the area.
 In this case, the area of the missing tooth is opened with a small incision, the bone surface is prepared, and demineralized bone graft granules are used to build up the area.
 Many surgeons prefer to use a little bit of the patient’s own bone in this procedure in order to ensure the best results possible.
 If your own bone is used, your surgeon will take it from another area of the jaw bone, usually near the wisdom tooth area, shaving off tiny granules and combining them with the demineralized bone.
 The bone graft will heal and integrate with the surrounding bone tissue.
 This type of graft can be used for one or multiple areas of missing teeth.

 Big Bone Graft

 Bone grafting is a surgical procedure that takes time.
 However, it plays an essential role in making new teeth possible, and will ultimately be a positive process!
-For more information, call 253-473-0651 today for a consultation with Evergreen Oral Surgery
+For more information, call our Tacoma Office at Tacoma Office Phone Number 253-473-0651 or our Puyallup Office at Puyallup Office Phone Number 253-799-1525 today for a consultation at Evergreen Oral Surgery.